 Leading Nationally, Serving Locally

-What we learn from representing individual survivors in Massachusetts and Oregon, has national impact.
+The skills and lessons we've learned from representing individual survivors in Massachusetts and Oregon have a national impact.
 VRLC attorneys train advocates, lawyers, medical professionals, law enforcement, military personnel, campus administrators, and other professionals on how to improve the response to sexual violence throughout the country.
 Our unique and successful model for civil legal intervention in rape and sexual assault cases is funded by the United States Department of Justice Office on Violence Against Women (OVW).
 The VRLC serves as an OVW trainer and technical assistance provider to help critical services reach an increasing number of sexual assault survivors nationally.